 Below are submitted message of condolence for the family of Dr. Richard Marceau, vice-president (research).
-To leave a message of sympathy or tribute, please click here.

 I was extremely saddened to learn of Dr. Richard Marceau's passing - In August of 2014, he was visiting a museum where I had been working for the summer and we ended up discussing my education, and what I had hoped to pursue.
 I explained that I had just completed the first year of my Undergrad and had just been accepted into the School of Social Work.
 Dr. Marceau took out a receipt from his wallet and wrote his name, position and contact information on the back and told me that if I ever needed anything, just to contact him.
 He also elaborated how important it is for Newfoundlanders to pursue higher education and contribute that knowledge to Memorial University in order to enhance the learning of students here.
 At that point, I hadn't even began my program and he was encouraging me to complete my PhD!
 This conversation has resonated with me ever since, and tonight I sit looking at this old receipt that I have kept for almost three years now.
 During my sole encounter, it was easy to see how genuinely passionate and kind this man truly was.
 My thoughts are with his family, friends, and colleagues.
 He most certainly will not be forgotten amongst the Memorial University community.